shankcode/phonebook/readme.md

 ---

-Its a React Native Phonebook app capable of Add, View, Edit and Delete functionality.
+Its a React Native based Phonebook App capable of Adding, Viewing, Editing and Deleting contact.
-User can place a call and message directly through the phonebook.
+User can place a call and message directly through this phonebook app.

 **Scope of Improvement**